JiashengYan/CarND-Term1-P4/README.md

 #### 2. Using color transforms, gradients or other methods to create a thresholded binary image.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in code cell 145 in "./Lane_Detection.ipynb").
-My first step is to convert the image into other color space like HSL and HSV, then filters like value threshold, gradient threshold and their combination are applied to the original images.
-Their threshold parameters are optimised and compared through the entire video.
+My first step is to convert the image into other color space like HSL and HSV, then filters such as: value threshold, gradient threshold and their combination are applied to the original images.
+Their threshold parameters are optimised and compared through an entire video.

 The result was recorded in the following youtube video:
 <p align="center">